univention/univention-corporate-server/doc/developer-reference/misc.rst

 :file:`/usr/share/univention-lib/ldap.sh`
-   This file contains some helpers to query data from LDAP, register and unregister service entries, LDAP schema and LDAP ACL extensions.
+   This file contains some helpers to query data from LDAP, register and un-register service entries, LDAP schema and LDAP ACL extensions.

 :file:`/usr/share/univention-lib/samba.sh`
    This file contains a helper to check is Samba4 is used.